How to get started with ECP

 TEN QUICK STEPS TO GET ECP UP AND RUNNING

 An ECP end point must have an address in the form of a V type EIC code.
 As a minimum, you must have two V type EIC codes: one for testing and one for production.
-Similarly, if several ECP end points are created, two EIC codes must be created for each.
+Similarly, if several ECP end points are created, two EIC codes must be created for each ECP endpoint.

-Contact email@example.com and request codes for both environments.
-Remember that you must provide certain master data in connection with the request.
+Contact firstname.lastname@example.org and request codes for both environments.
+You must provide certain master data in connection with the request.

 Start by sending a message to your own ECP end point to verify that you are connected to Energinet Broker.
 When this works, you are ready to send a similar message to Energinet’s end point.
 When the status changes to green, the connection works.